d3x0r/sack.vfs/README.md

 ## Changelog
 - 1.1.7(in progress)
    - (TODO) Improve documentation/tutorials somewhere.
+   - Add check for \ufeff as a whitespace character; legacy BOM usage requires treating this as a significant whitespace literal.
 - 1.1.6
    - fix calling json, json6 `.write()` methods to use empty parameters as stream push.
    - improve http regression fix.